souravkaushik-dev/Palettes/README.md

 # Palettes Wallpaper App

 **Palettes** is a modern, minimalistic wallpaper app designed to deliver a wide variety of wallpapers to your device.
 Powered by the Wallhaven API, Palettes offers trending, curated, and categorized wallpapers in a clean, easy-to-use interface.
+This app is a redesigned UI for the Wallhaven app, offering a fresh and minimal experience for wallpaper enthusiasts.

 ## Features